Denver Center for the Performing Arts

 The Denver Center for the Performing Arts (DCPA) is an organization in Denver, Colorado which provides a showcase for live theatre, a nurturing ground for new plays, a preferred stop on the Broadway touring circuit, acting classes for the community and rental facilities.
 It was founded in 1972.

-The Denver Center for the Performing Arts is the largest tenant of the Denver Performing Arts Complex (DPAC) which is a four-block, 12 acre site containing ten performance spaces with over 10,000 seats.
+The Denver Center for the Performing Arts is the largest tenant of the Denver Performing Arts Complex (Arts Complex) which is a four-block, 12 acre site containing ten performance spaces with over 10,000 seats.
 It is owned and partially operated by Arts and Venues Denver.

 History

-Both the DCPA and the DPAC were the vision of Donald Seawell.
+Both the DCPA and the Arts Complex were the vision of Donald Seawell.
 Finding himself at 14th and Curtis streets in downtown Denver one day and looking at the old Auditorium Theatre and the surrounding four blocks, Seawell had an idea for a first-class arts complex.
 Seawell's original vision was much broader and included other entities (see Previous Entities below) that no longer are part of the Center.

 Ground was broken in December 1974.
 By 1978 Boettcher Concert Hall — the nation's first in-the-round concert hall — was completed, along with an eight-story, 1,700-space parking garage.
 By 1979 the Auditorium Theatre had been renovated, creating the state-of-the-art Ellie Caulkins Opera House.
 Inside the auditorium, two cabaret spaces had been added.
 The Helen G. Bonfils Theatre Complex opened with four theatres now known as The Wolf, The Singleton, The Kilstrom, and The Jones theatres.

 The Temple Hoyne Buell Theatre was completed in 1991, the Seawell Grand Ballroom was added in 1998, and The Weeks Conservatory Theatre opened in 2002.

 The Ellie Caulkins Opera House was completely renovated in 2005.